sbains2/Geog328Final/README.md

 # Geog328Final

 Project Title:
-Exploring the Relationship between Obesity cases and medical diseases in the United States
+Exploring the relationship between obesity cases and medical diseases in the United States

 Project Description:
 This project aims to explore the complex relationship between Obesity cases and medical diseases in the United States over the years.
 The primary objective is to create an interactive map that visually represents this relationship across different states, providing a user-friendly tool for users to understand the connection between Obesity cases and Medical diseases(such as cancer, Heart diseases, Strokes).